Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations

 \section{Usage Scenario}

-In this section, we give an overview of \oursystem using an example.
-Suppose a data journalist is interested in investigating autonomous driving vehicle (AV) footage reports.
-Specifically, they want to find snippets of videos where other vehicles crash into the drivers' vehicle at a road intersection.
+In this section, we give an overview of Spatialyze using an example.
+Suppose a data journalist is interested in investigating AV footage reports, and the goal is to find video snippets of other vehicles that crash into the driver's vehicle at a road intersection.

-Naively, the data journalist would watch all the videos individually, identify parts of videos that are relevant to further analyze.
-However, this process is extremely slow, tedious, and error-prone due to the number of videos to watch.
+Naively, the data journalist would watch all the videos individually to identify parts of the videos that are relevant.
+Even with programming skills, they still need to manually invoke ML models to process large volumes of geospatial videos, and possibly optimize model inference by reducing the number of frames to be processed.
+They need to then merge these results with geospatial metadata (e.g., road information) to extract vehicle geospatial data, write queries to isolate objects of interest, and link them to the geospatial objects for a cohesive output.
+This process demands high coding expertise and is slow, tedious, and error-prone.

-Instead, the journalist can use geospatial video data analytic tools to help them reduce the workload and speed up the processes.
-Besides video footage, they may also have access to camera movement information of each video and road network information of the city where the videos are shot.
-With \oursystem, they can construct an analytic workflow with using \oursyntax's 3-step paradigm as shown in \autoref{listing:python-workflow} to: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item \emph{Build a world}, by integrating the video data with the geospatial metadata (road network and camera configurations). \item \emph{Filter for the video parts of interest}, by describing relationships between objects (humans, cars, trucks) and their surrounding geospatial environment (road, lane, intersection). \item \emph{Observe the filtered video parts}, in this case, by saving all the filtered video parts into video files for further examination. \end{enumerate}
+Spatialyze streamlines this process.
+Instead of manually writing code to run ML models and extract geospatial information, journalists can use Spatialyze to construct such workflows easily.
+With Spatialyze, they can construct an analytic workflow with S-Flow's 3-step paradigm as shown in \autoref{listing:python-workflow} to: \textbf{\emph{Build a world}}, by integrating the video data with the geospatial metadata (e.g., road network and camera configurations); \textbf{\emph{Filter the video for parts of interest}}, by describing relationships between objects (humans, cars, trucks) and their surrounding geospatial environment (lane, intersection); \textbf{\emph{Observe the filtered video parts}}, in this case, by saving all the filtered video parts into video files for further examination.